 Dr Reena Ramsaroop

-Reena is a specialist Histocytopathologist at the Waitemata DHB.
+Reena is the Clinical Director of Surgical Pathology, Waitemata District Health Board.
 Reena graduated from the University of Natal Medical School as a Fellow of the College of Pathologists (South Africa).
 In 1996 she immigrated to New Zealand and, since her arrival, has been an intrinsic part of the New Zealand breast cancer specialist medical field.
 Reena has contributed to the BreastScreen Advisory Group, Auckland Breast Cancer Study Group, Breast Screen Limited (Auckland Central) and the NZ Society of Cytology.
 In 2013 she was appointed a member of the NZ Order of Merit in recognition of her services as a histocytopathologist.

 Dr Maria Pearse